-South Africa is a popular choice for destination weddings, thanks to its magnificent scenery, reliable weather and relatively affordable prices.
-With so much to do and see, there are plenty of options for your post-ceremony honeymoon; while friends and family will likely use your wedding as an excuse to make the trip of a lifetime.
+South Africa is a popular choice for destination weddings, thanks to its magnificent scenery, reliable weather, and relatively affordable prices.
+With so much to do and see, there are plenty of options for your post-ceremony honeymoon; while friends and family will likely use your wedding as an excuse to plan the trip of a lifetime.

 The first step is to make sure that your marriage is legal.
 Like all countries, South Africa has a unique set of rules for foreigners planning a wedding within its borders.
-You need to become well acquainted with these, so that there are no nasty last-minute surprises.
-It's important to remember that these rules change with alarming frequency, so make sure to check the Department of Home Affairs website carefully before starting your preparations.
+You need to become well acquainted with these so that there are no nasty last-minute surprises.
+It's important to remember that these rules can change at any time, so make sure to check the Department of Home Affairs website carefully before starting your preparations.
 At the time of writing, required documentation includes:

 - Previous Marriages: If either of you have been married before, you will need to provide proof that you are free to marry again.
-This means producing your Decree Absolute if you're divorced, or producing the death certificate of a deceased spouse.
+This means producing your final decree of divorce, or producing the death certificate of a deceased spouse.

 - Letter of No Impediment: South African law requires foreigners to provide a Letter of No Impediment.
 This is a statement from your home country's marriage registry confirming that a search has been done of national marriage records to prove that you are not already married.
 Some countries (most notably the UK) do not provide Letters of No Impediment; in this case, you will need to ask your marriage officer for advice as to what you can provide instead.
 Usually, a signed and headed letter from your home government stating that they cannot find evidence of an existing marriage will suffice.

 - Residency: All foreigners must be "resident" in South Africa for at least 24 hours prior to the wedding.
 All this means is that the entry stamp in your passport must be dated at least one day before the date of your wedding.